 20. Collect user-generated content and empower your audience.

-That user-generated content, which you can republish as part of your social media marketing strategy, empowers your audience.
+That user-generated content, which you can republish as part of your social media marketing strategy plan, empowers your audience.
 They’re not just people who buy your product.
 They’re involved in what your company does and the culture it creates.

 21. Reach the next generation of customers with YouTube and Instagram.